-The global IP system has facilitated unprecedented levels of collaboration around the world and scientific development in remarkably abbreviated timeframes.4 Multi-way collaboration between private sector members of the life sciences community with governments, universities, foundations, and non-profit entities is the hallmark of the on-going COVID-19 response.
-Parties are voluntarily entering into licensing deals to drive research and strong, predictable IP rights have facilitated and strengthened these partnerships.
+The global IP system has facilitated unprecedented levels of collaboration around the world and scientific development in remarkably abbreviated timeframes.10 Multi-way collaboration between private sector members of the life sciences community with governments, universities, foundations, and non-profit entities is the hallmark of the on-going COVID-19 response.
+Over 300 manufacturing partnerships to scale up production and distribution of critical technologies have been entered into globally on a voluntary basis.
+Without reliable, predictable, rule-based IP systems globally and confidence in the rule of law upon which parties honor the sanctity of contractual obligations, these partnerships simply would not exist.

-Coercive measures to compel licensing or suspend or eliminate IP rights have not been needed to drive global collaboration and, indeed, could have prevented the rapid pace of scientific advancement.
-There are dozens of public announcements illustrative of how our global innovative biotechnology community, comprising large and SME biotech firms, has partnered with entities to ensure that vaccines, therapeutics, and diagnostics are able to be manufactured and deployed in countries throughout the world.5 We are seeing how treatments and vaccines will be deployed more efficiently in a collaborative rather than coercive manner, where IP rights are respected and where technology and know-how are negotiated in a collaborative fashion https://www.gsk.com/en-gb/media/press-releases/vir-biotechnology-and-gsk-announce-global-expansion-to-phase-3-of-cometice-study-evaluating-vir-7831-for-the-treatment-of-covid-19/ https://www.s-ge.com/en/article/news/20204-coronavirus-lonza
+Coercive measures to compel licensing or suspend or eliminate IP rights, as promoted by a TRIPS Waiver, have not been needed to drive global collaboration.
+In fact, they would undermine collaboration.
+Since the beginning of the pandemic, there have been scores of public announcements illustrative of how our global innovative biotechnology community, comprising large and SME biotech firms, has partnered with entities to ensure that vaccines, therapeutics, and diagnostics are able to be manufactured and deployed in countries throughout the world.11 We are seeing how treatments and vaccines will be deployed more efficiently in a collaborative rather than coercive manner, where IP rights are respected and where technology and know-how are negotiated in a collaborative fashion amongst partners.